 - Hold dumbbells in each hand or place a weighted bar on your upper back.
 Note : You can also do these without weights.

 - Keep your chest up and out while keeping your shoulders back.
 Stand in front of the bench or step with your feet shoulder-width apart.

-- Step up with one leg placing the entire foot onto the step or bench.
+- Step up with one leg and place the entire foot onto the step or bench.

 - Keep your back straight and avoid leaning forward.

-- Push yourself up using the leg that is on the step.
+- Lift yourself up using the leg that is on the step.
 Do not push-off with the leg that is on the floor.

-- Extend your hip and knee and push your body upward placing the trailing foot onto the step.
+- Extend your hip and knee, push your body upward, and place the trailing foot onto the step.

 - Step off the bench with the trailing leg.